-If a pupil has been sick for more than two weeks, the school can require a doctor’s note to justify the illness.
+If a pupil has been sick for more than 2 weeks, the school can require a doctor’s note to justify the illness.

 If a pupil falls sick and there is reason to believe that the sickness will last for a longer period, the school should contact the parents as soon as possible so that they can jointly consider whether the child should be offered studies during the illness.

-When the pupil returns to the school again after being ill for some time, it is up to the school Head to decide whether the pupil needs additional classes to catch up with his or her classmates.
+When the pupil returns to the school again after being ill for some time, it is up to the school Head to decide whether the pupil needs additional classes to catch up with their classmates.